 - If you have certain body parts that you dislike or are uncomfortable about, don’t wear clothing that accents them.
 For example, if you do not like your arms, do not wear sleeveless tops or strapless dresses (this also applies to wedding gowns!).
-If you do not like your legs, do not wear a short skirt or a short dress – if you would like to wear shorter skirts or dresses but don’t want to show too much leg, wear leggings!
+Likewise, if you do not like your legs, do not wear a short skirt or a short dress – if you would like to wear shorter skirts or dresses but don’t want to show too much leg, wear leggings!
 A girl’s best friend!
 Darker colors such as navy blue or black also look great and provide a slimming effect – I use this trick ALL the time!

 Major changes with your hair and makeup:

 - You want your engagement photos to reflect who you really are, and you want to be comfortable in your own skin.
-I suggest getting your make up trial for your wedding day the day of your engagement session, this will help you see how it will photograph and last for your wedding day.
+I suggest getting your makeup trial for your wedding day the day of your engagement session, and this will help you see how it will photograph and last for your wedding day.
 Again, do not hesitate to take a few photos to see how you will look on camera.